utpalsinghdev/web3-krypt-solidity/README.md

 - Deploy the contract using `yarn deploy`.
 - Explore and adapt the contract for your specific use cases.

+**Important Note:**
+- This smart contract is designed to work on the Ethereum test network (Sepolia) only.
+Please do not use your real eth.

 **Commands:**

 - Build the project: `yarn build`